 Wastage of products 5 %, these losses are landfilled (landfill model), additional production processes to compensate for the loss.
-Distance to landfill 25 km.
+Distance of 25 km to landfill is assumed.
 Packaging wastes are 100 % collected and modeled as recovered matter.
 No additional accessory was taken into account for the implementation phase - installation.